gwax/www-gwax/posts/2004/09/100-white-75-damp.rst

 proceeded to turtle.

-I want you to take a moment now to picture what it must have looked like; there's an upsidedown boat in the middle of the Charles, one guy swimming next to the boat and another guy standing on top of the boat, dry, wearing a button-down shirt under his life jacket.
+I want you to take a moment now to picture what it must have looked like; there's an upside down boat in the middle of the Charles, one guy swimming next to the boat and another guy standing on top of the boat, dry, wearing a button-down shirt under his life jacket.
 Then I got back to trying to right that boat and just tired the Hell out of myself so,